brian-jones-mt/brian-jones-mt/README.md

-# 🛠️ Manual of Me: [Your Name]
+# 🛠️ Manual of Me: Brian Jones

 ### Technical Architect | Business-to-Tech Conduit

 I serve as the conduit between business needs and IT functions, translating "what we want" into "how we build it".
 I design systems that solve tangible problems.
+I ensure that effort is made where it creates value.

 ---